neurosnap/redux-package-loader/README.md

 ## Inspiration

+Blog article that deep dives into this topic: {{TODO: add blog articles}}

 Scaling a large react/redux application requires thought behind how multiple features interact with each other.
-Furthermore when there is a requirement to target multiple platforms, it is critical to setup the folder, file organization in such a way that every platform developed doesn't feel like a burden.
+Furthermore when there is a requirement to target multiple platforms, it is critical to setup the folder, file organization in such a way that every platform or feature developed doesn't feel like a burden.

-Tradition blueprints or starter packs that are transmitted across the internet typically sets up applications by layer:
+Traditional blueprints or starter packs that are transmitted across the internet typically sets up applications by layer:

 ```bash